-Fluorescence night dives (or “fluo diving” for short) is also known as “fluoro dives” or “glow dives” have grown increasingly popular recently.
-More and more dive centres offer fluo diving, and more and more vendors for the necessary equipment appear on the market.
+Fluorescent night dives (or “fluo diving” for short) are also known as “fluoro dives” or “glow dives”.
+It's what happens when night diving with underwater torches that emit fluorescent light.
+They have grown increasingly popular in recent years because of the widespread appreciation of the nocturnal sea.
+More and more dive clubs offer fluo diving, and more and more vendors selling torches necessary equipment appear on the market.

-A better understanding of the background and basics allows to make more of this exhilarating experience some people say that fluo diving is like being in the movie “Avatar”.
+A better understanding of the background and basics allows making more of this exhilarating experience.
+Some people say that fluo diving is like being in the movie “Avatar”.

 Here you can experience the amazing Fluo Diving: